ECheynet/spectralCorrectionNORA3/README.md

 6. Visualise time series and PSD comparisons.

 The method is based on the approach described in:

-Malekmohammadi, Shokoufeh, Etienne Cheynet, and Joachim Reuder.
-"Observation of Kelvin–Helmholtz billows in the marine atmospheric boundary layer by a ship-borne Doppler wind lidar."
-Scientific Reports 15.1 (2025): 5245.
+Malekmohammadi, Shokoufeh, Etienne Cheynet, and Joachim Reuder. _Observation of Kelvin–Helmholtz billows in the marine atmospheric boundary layer by a ship-borne Doppler wind lidar_ *Scientific Reports* 15.1 (2025): 5245.

 Bastine, D., Larsén, X., Witha, B., Dörenkämper, M., & Gottschall, J. (2018).
 Extreme winds in the new European wind atlas. *Journal of Physics: Conference Series*, 1102, 012006.